As-Built-Report/As-Built-Report/CONTRIBUTING.md

 Export-ModuleMember -Function $Public.BaseName
 ```

 3. Copy the .github folder from another AsbuiltReport repository in to the root of the new report folder.
 This file contains the default Pull Request template for the project as well as the Issue Templates for the project.
-These should be standard across all of the repositories for the AsBuiltReport project
+These should be standard across all of the repositories for the AsBuiltReport project.

 4. Copy the .vscode folder from another AsBuiltReport repository in to the root of the new report folder.
-This contains the Visual Studio code style that is used for consistency across all of the repositories in the AsBuiltReport project
+This contains the Visual Studio code style that is used for consistency across all of the repositories in the AsBuiltReport project.

 5. Create the following folder structure under the root folder: